YagmurSimsekk/SimbaMLSteadyState/docs/source/contributing.rst

 Installation
 ---------------
-Clone the repository and install the requirements, which are needed to develope.
+Clone the repository and install the requirements, which are needed to develop.

 ..  code-block:: bash
-    :caption: Installation of development-requirements

     make dev-install